 Now, it’s time to break down the charms to this chilling novel!

 **First, Read the info on my Book Charms Here

 1. Charm of Intelligence

 “Should This Book Have Been Published?”

 YES!
 This book was rightfully published.
 It’s not your run of the mill type of ghost stories.
-This one makes you care about the characters in play.
+This one makes you care about the characters in play through the flashbacks and dialogue among the characters.
 Each time I put the book down, I couldn’t wait for the opportunity to pick it up again.